 STEP SIX: They Give the Best Advice

-“Sell you car and get a brand new one, then you won’t have to see me for the next two or three years.”
+“Sell your car and get a brand new one, then you won’t have to see me for the next two or three years.”
 This was one of the best pieces of advice I have ever heard, like Tasyo’s.
-I did just that back in 2013 and I have never had any major problem with our brand-new car.
+I did just that back in 2013 and I have never had any major problems with our brand-new car.

-Hope these will help you.
+Hope this will help you.
 Let me know if you have other ways in identifying a trusty mechanic in the comment section.
 Thanks!